hennasingh/creative-corner/README.md

 4. The website will also feature different local artists and an opportunity to buy their art.

+5. The next version of the website will not allow empty submissions for workshop checkboxes.

 ## Technologies Used

 ### Languages